protontypes/LibreSelery/README.md

 ### Continuous Software Funding

 *OpenSelery is a tool to distribute funding in software development.
 It offers transparent, automated and adaptable funding of contributors and is integrated into GitHub Actions by the [seleryaction](https://github.com/protontypes/seleryaction) template.
-It is a new, experimental funding model for digital open projects.
-The amount of funding on your wallet should therefore be limited in this early development stage.*
+The goal is to create a new, experimental funding model for digital open projects.
+The amount of funding on your wallet should therefore be limited in this early development stage.
+This project is using the donation system itself.
+If you contribute to this repository, you will immediately earn money*

 [![](https://img.shields.io/gitter/room/protontypes/openselery)](https://gitter.im/protontypes/openselery)[![](https://img.shields.io/docker/cloud/build/protontypes/openselery?logo=docker)](https://hub.docker.com/r/openselery/openselery)[![stability-experimental](https://img.shields.io/badge/stability-experimental-orange.svg)](https://github.com/emersion/stability-badges#experimental)